livechat/agent-app-sdk/README.md

 #### `customer_profile`

-Emitted after the widget has been opened in the MessageBox.
+Emitted after the widget is opened in the MessageBox.
 The handler will get a `ICustomerProfile` object (check the documentation for the `customer_profile` event in the [Details widget](#details-widget-idetailswidget) to see the how the object is structured).

 #### `message_sent`

-Emitted after the message set using the [`putMessage`] method has been sent by the agent.
+Emitted after the message is sent by the agent.
+Keep in mind that the message has to be set with [`putMessage`] method in order to be sent.

 ### Methods